Mapotempo/addok_search2steps/README.md

 ## How it works

 Search in addok in two steps by:
-- Search by q0 and extract a selected field
+- Search by q0 and extract the selected pivot
-- Search by q0 + q using the select field as filter
+- Search by q0 + q using the pivot as filter

 ### Step one
 Configuration must specify the type of object looked for in this step, it's used as filter in step one.